JacobEEEGuy005/EOL-Host-Application/docs/Project Requirements.md

 **REQ-HW-002:** Recommended OS: Raspberry Pi OS (Bookworm) for Raspberry Pi hosts; Linux distributions or Windows supported when appropriate CAN drivers are installed

+**REQ-HW-002a:** For Raspberry Pi 5 targets prefer a 64-bit OS (Ubuntu 22.04 / Raspberry Pi OS 64-bit).
+Ensure the test user is added to the `dialout` (serial) and appropriate groups and that `can-utils` is available for diagnostics.

+**REQ-HW-002b:** For Linux builds targeting Raspberry Pi 5 (arm64), perform native builds and verification on Raspberry Pi OS (64-bit) to ensure binary compatibility and proper validation of vendor drivers and system libraries.
+Cross-builds may be used for CI, but at least one native build/validation pass on Raspberry Pi OS is required prior to release.

 **REQ-HW-003:** Python 3.11+ interpreter for host applications

 ### 4.2 EOL Hardware